MarioniLab/simpleSingleCellResults/work-2-umis.knit.md

 sce <- normalize(sce)
 ```

 __Comments from Aaron:__

 - Only a rough clustering is required to avoid pooling together very different cell types in `computeSumFactors()`.
 This reduces the chance of violating the non-DE assumption that is made during any gene-based scaling normalization.
-We stress that there is no need for precise clustering at this step, as we will not be interpreting these clusters at all.
+There is no need for precise clustering at this step, as we will not be interpreting the `clusters` at all,
-Our normalization strategy is also robust to a moderate level of differential expression between cells in the same cluster, so careful definition of subclusters is not required.
+`computeSumFactors()` is robust to a moderate level of differential expression between cells in the same cluster, so careful definition of subclusters is not required.
-We do ask that there are sufficient cells in each cluster for pooling, which can be guaranteed with the `min.size=` argument in `quickCluster()`.
+That said, there does need to be sufficient cells in each cluster for pooling, which can be guaranteed with the `min.size=` argument in `quickCluster()`.
-- `quickCluster` uses distances based on Spearman's rank correlation for clustering.
+- Older versions of `quickCluster()` performed clustering based on rank correlations between cells.
-This ensures that scaling biases in the counts do not affect clustering, but yields very coarse clusters and is not recommended for biological interpretation.
-However, for the purposes of breaking up distinct cell types, this is more than sufficient.
-- For large datasets, using `method="igraph"` in `quickCluster` will speed up clustering.
-This uses a graph-based clustering algorithm with a randomization step, hence the need for `set.seed()`.
-See `?buildSNNGraph` for more details.
+The current version uses graph-based clustering on principal components obtained from log-expression values.
+This is faster and yields higher resolution clusters than before.
+Nonetheless, the previous behaviour can be recovered by setting the arguments appropriately, see `?quickCluster` for more details.

 # Modelling and removing technical noise

-We model the technical noise by fitting a mean-variance trend to the spike-in transcripts, as previously described.
+We model the technical noise by fitting a mean-variance trend to the spike-in transcripts with the `trendVar()` function.
-In theory, we should block on the plate of origin for each cell.
-However, only 20-40 cells are available on each plate, and the population is also highly heterogeneous.
-This means that we cannot assume that the distribution of sampled cell types on each plate is the same.
-Thus, to avoid regressing out potential biology, we will not block on any factors in this analysis.

 ```r